nowakowsk/dukcpp/README.md

 - Support for strings (`const char*`, `std::string`, `std::string_view` and custom string types)
 - User type bindings
 - Function and functor bindings with parameter validation
-- Support for virtual functions and inheritance (no multiple inheritance)
+- Support for virtual functions and inheritance
 - Support for ranges and iterators
 - Support for custom memory allocators